Mayanksaharkar/Calculator/README.md

 ## Introduction

 #### The Modern Calculator is a modern and visually appealing calculator application developed using cutting-edge web technologies.
-It provides a user-friendly interface, advanced mathematical functions, and the flexibility to switch between multiple themes to suit your preferences.
+It provides a user-friendly interface and the flexibility to switch between multiple themes to suit your preferences.

 ## Features